synthetos/g2/README.md

   - Included `G10 L20` offset mode
   - Extended `G38.2` probing to also include `G38.3`, `G38.4`, `G38.5`
   - Homing can now be set to a non-zero switch.
 Homing will set to the travel value of the positive or negative switch, as determined by the search direction.
 This allows homing to home to a maximum - for example - and set the homed location to the non-zero switch.
+  - [100.13] Fixes for dwells mixed with gcode moves.
+  - [100.13] Minor planner refactoring to better handle commands and gcode mixed.
+(Forward-planning now looks past commands.)
+  - [100.13] *Experimental!* Optioan `TRAVERSE_AT_HIGH_JERK` (defaults to off, set to 1 in a settings file to enable) will make traverse moves (`G0`) use the high-jerk settings instead of the normal jerk settings.
+This applies to all axes universally.

 - **Planner and Motion Changes**
   - Junction Integration Time - the [`{jt:...}`](https://github.com/synthetos/g2/wiki/Configuring-0.99-System-Groups#jt-junction-integration-time) parameter is now the way to set cornering velocity limits.
 Cornering now obeys full jerk limitation instead of the centripetal acceleration heuristic, making it much more accurate and more true to the jerk limits set for the machine.
 JT is a normalized scaled factor that is nominally set to 1.000.
 Set to less than 1 for slower cornering (less aggressive), greater than 1 (but probably less than 2) for more aggressive cornering.
 This parameter replaces Junction Acceleration `{ja:...}` and the axis Junction Deviation commands - e.g. `{xjd:0.01}`.